-USCSAHT and NAC are leading a months-long journey of listening, analysis, and action to address the dangerous nexus between human trafficking and forced migration.
-Catholic sisters have a long history of accompanying migrants and those who have been victimized by human traffickers.
+Catholic sisters and their colleagues have a long history of accompanying migrants and those who have been victimized by human traffickers.
 They know their strength and their vulnerability.
 They are prepared to address the threat human traffickers pose to those forced to flee their homes, and they are committed to finding practical solutions to this root cause of human trafficking.
-With this project, we hope to provide systemic solutions that will help to end the scourge of human trafficking by bringing together women religious on the ground, migrant survivors of human trafficking, and policymakers.